 Under Audit CAP, correction is the same as described above under VCP.
 Employer B and the IRS enter into a closing agreement outlining the corrective action and negotiate a sanction based on the maximum payment amount.

 How to avoid the mistake:

-Coordinate with your payroll provider to determine the earliest date the deferrals can reasonably be segregated from general assets and then set up procedures to ensure that you make deposits by that date.
-Establish procedures whereby you deposit elective deferrals coincident with or after each payroll in accordance with the plan document.
-If you have instances where your deferral deposits are a week or two later than the normal timely deposit (due to vacations or other disruptions, for example), keep a record of why those deposits were late.
-The date and related deposit procedures should match your plan document provisions, if any, dealing with this issue.
-If you have a change in the person in charge of making these deposits, make certain the new person has a full understanding of when these deposits must be made.
+Coordinate with your payroll provider to determine the earliest date the deferrals can reasonably be segregated from your general assets and then set up procedures to ensure that you make deposits by that date.
+Establish procedures so you deposit elective deferrals coincident with or after each payroll according to the plan document.
+If you have instances where your deferral deposits are a week or two later than the normal timely deposit (for example, because of vacations or other disruptions), keep a record of why those deposits were late.
+If you’ve changed the person responsible for depositing elective deferrals, make certain the new person understands when these deposits must be made.